Is there a specific point at which action becomes art?

 Reflection September 3rd

-The first day of practical work at CSM was difficult as making a model of an idea so fictional was hard to rationalise into something tangible.
+- The first day of practical work at CSM was difficult, as making a model of an idea so fictional was hard to rationalise into something tangible.
 This caused me to sit and think for a while about how I would communicate thoughts to a physical model, the limited use of materials made it all the more difficult.
+Although once becoming less precious over my work and stressing myself out I began to not focus to much on how perfect the model was but how i could approach the task to attempt successful communication fo my idea.